uzh-rpg/rpg_trajectory_evaluation/README.md

     └── laptop_vio_stereo_V2_03
 ```

+##### Specifying sub-trajectory lengths for relative pose errors
+The relative pose error is calculated from subtrajectories of different lengths, which can be specified by the following fields in the configuration file
+* `RelDistances`: a set of lengths that will be used for all the datasets
+* `RelDistancePercentages`: the lengths will be selected independently as certain percentages of the total length for each dataset. **This will be overwritten by `RelDistance`**.
+If none of the above is specified, the default percentages (see `src/trajectory.py`) will be used.

 Note that if a set of consistent sub-trajectory lengths is desired (e.g., KITTI style analysis)
 one should set the `RelDistances` in the evaluation configuration.